Assume that you have an aqueous solution of an unknown salt. Trea... | Pearson+ Channels

 Assume that you have an aqueous solution of an unknown salt.
-Treatment of the solution with dilute NaOH, Na2SO4, and KCl produces no precipitate.
-Which of the following cations might the solution contain?
+Treatment of the solution with dilute BaCl2, AgNO3, and Cu(NO3)2 produces no precipitate.
+Which of the following anions might the solution contain?

 Relevant Solution